-Going to the grocery store with toddlers is a daunting and overwhelming experience for many, so you can imagine the level of anxiety that comes up for so many families when discussing going to Disneyland with toddlers.
+Going to the grocery store with toddlers is a daunting and overwhelming experience for many, so you can imagine the level of anxiety that comes up for so many families when planning a trip to Disneyland with toddlers.
 This is even further exaggerated if you have limited time at the parks.

-If this is your first visit to Disneyland, make sure to read our post planning a trip to Disneyland before you go.
-For those of you who are bravely planning to do both parks, check out our recommendations for the best rides to do with toddlers at California Adventure.
+For those of you who are bravely planning to do both parks, check out our recommendations for how to do both parks in one day as well as the best rides to do with toddlers at California Adventure.

-The problem with Disneyland is there are SO many amazing rides for kids of all ages that it is often difficult to narrow down your list or know just what you should budget in for your visit.
-For our family, we found that we had a few favorites that lasted from the early toddler years (2 years old) all the way up to elementary age.
+The amazing thing (and the problem!) with Disneyland is there are SO many great rides for kids of all ages that it is often difficult to narrow down your list or know just what you should budget in for your visit.
+Over the years of visiting, we found that we had a few favorites that lasted from the early toddler years (2 years old) all the way up to elementary age.
 These are still our must do rides at Disneyland and we recommend you put them high on your list too!

 Buzz Lightyear Astro Blasters

-This is my son’s top ride at Disneyland and a must do on every visit.
+Buzz Lightyear is one of the top Disneyland rides for toddlers and a must do on every visit for our family.
 Your kids will love it I promise.
-And the line almost always move quickly.
+And the line almost always moves quickly.
 As you walk inside the line area, it can be a little loud and jolting, but as you walk in a little further and the kids see Buzz Lightyear, they will be mesmerized.
 There is one potential scary bit towards the end.
 Zurg is big and loud, but overall for our super sensitive child, this ride always rated low on the scary meter probably due to the ability to shoot laser guns the entire time!
+For sensitive kids, prepare them in advance for the potential scary Zurg who they can shoot with their laser guns.

 If I’m honest with you, this ride drives me bonkers because the lines are always ridiculous!
 But, the kids love it, so the parents suffer and stand in the line, every single time!
 The Astro Orbiter is a spinning rocket ships where you can control how high you go.
 Lines tend to be long early in the day as it’s the first ride you see at the end of Main Street, but before parades it can be as little as 5 minutes.
 Up to 3 people can fit in each rocket ship.